Game Day Hub: Round 2, Game 3 vs Everett Silvertips

 Bring out the rally towels!
 The Winterhawks welcome you back to home ice with red, playoff rally towels.
 Let's get the party started!

-As the series shifts back to Portland tonight for Game 3, and all of our 2025 WHL Playoff home games, we will be wearing our red jerseys.
+All of our 2025 WHL Playoff home games, we will be wearing our red jerseys.
 If you haven't already, secure your seats to help with the home-ice advantage!
-When you're picking out what to wear to the, throw on your red Winterhawks apparel as we red out the VMC!
+When you're picking out what to wear to the rink, throw on your red Winterhawks apparel as we red out the VMC!
 Don't have anything red; we've got you covered!

 Check out the team store before the game and save 20% off some of the best red merchandise (some exclusions may apply).
 You may also find other select items at a discount, so be sure to arrive early because once they're gone, they're gone.